spotahome/redis-operator/README.md

 **IMPORTANT**: By default, the persistent volume claims will be deleted when the Redis Failover is.
 If this is not the expected usage, a `keepAfterDeletion` flag can be added under the `storage` section of Redis.
 [An example is given](example/redisfailover/persistant-storage-no-pvc-deletion.yaml).

 ### NodeAffinity and Tolerations
-You can use NodeAffinity and Tolerations for deploy redis to isolation nodes, like production.
+You can use NodeAffinity and Tolerations to deploy Pods to isolated groups of Nodes

 Example:
 ```yaml